-The University requires faculty to submit an annual on-line Disclosure of External Professional Activities (DEPA).
+On the Boulder campus, annual online reporting of conflicts of interest occurs by submitting a Disclosure of External Professional Activities (DEPA).
 Information regarding conflicts of interest reporting for other University of Colorado campuses can be found on the Forms, Checklists, Contacts & Links tab to the right of this page.

 All faculty, and any other employee (regardless of job title/position), or student with responsibility for the design, conduct or reporting of research are considered critical to the research process and must disclose any significant financial interest (SFI) and external professional activity that could compromise university decision making or duties.
 Projects and protocols submitted to the Office of Grants and Contracts or to the IRB cannot receive approval until an annual DEPA is submitted, reviewed and approved.
 It is not for each individual researcher to decide if he/she must report based on a belief that no conflicts exist.
 ALL personnel listed in the groups below must report, as stipulated, in order for the institution to be in compliance with federal regulations.

 The following University of Colorado Boulder personnel required to submit an annual Disclosure of External Professional Activities (DEPA):